nicher92/olmix_on_lumi/README.md

 ./launch_all_swarms.sh - starts an array job of all mixes

 # TODO
-test a couple of full runs with say 5-6 different mixes and calculate number of hours and gpu hours it will take test the fitting portion of a run based on fake metrics.csv, ratios.csv files check that BPB will be added to oellm-cli in the near future, otherwise will have to compute bpb elsewhere to get the metrics ensure all the datasets are available
+test the fitting portion of a run based on metrics.csv, ratios.csv files - or run elsewhere check that BPB will be added to oellm-cli in the near future, otherwise will have to compute bpb elsewhere to get the metrics ensure all the datasets are available

 # Datasets